 I really like Google Docs for writing and editing.
 But there is one question I get from authors pretty often: “how do I make my PDF with Google Docs?”

-I’ve been using Docs exclusively for a couple of years now and I’m not sure what it would take to make me switch to another word processor.
+I’ve been using Docs regularly for a couple of years now and I’m not sure what it would take to make me switch to another word processor.
 To date, I’ve never exported a print-ready PDF from Docs.
 Not once.

 Yet the more I hear this question asked, the more I felt like I needed to try Google Docs PDF conversion.
 So here we are!